 The Board informs the boards of subsidiaries of matters of potential significance for the subsidiary in question.

-The board has also appointed a Compensation Committee consisting of the Board chair and two of the Board's other members.
+The Board has also appointed a Compensation Committee consisting of the Board chair and two of the Board's other members.
 The Compensation Committee prepares the Board's deliberations on the wages and other benefits paid to the President and CEO - as well as matters of principle related to wage levels, incentive schemes, pension terms, employment contracts and similar for the company’s executives.
-The remuneration for the Group auditor is stipulated by the board.
+The remuneration for the Head of Corporate Audit is stipulated by the board.

 The Board’s Audit Committee comprises four of the Board’s members.
 The committee shall function as a preparatory body for the Board's management and supervision work, and at least one member of the Audit Committee shall have experience in accounts management, financial management or auditing.
 The background and expertise of the individual board members is available on Statkraft’s website («The Board»).